LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 ## Refund Policy Section

 The sidebar now includes a **Refund Policy** accordion detailing how event registrations and memberships are handled.
-It explains the refund process for event registrations, outlines membership cancellation rules, and links to both the Member Dashboard and the site's Rules & Policies page for more information.
+For event registrations, attendees can cancel their attendance or request refunds from the "Your Upcoming Events" tab of the Member Dashboard.
+The section also outlines membership cancellation rules and links to both the Member Dashboard and the site's Rules & Policies page for more information.

 ## Image Gallery